gsoft-inc/wl-squide/docs/guides/setup-msw.md

 Update a page component code to fetch the `/api/character/1` fake API endpoint, then start the application in development mode using the `dev` script.
 You should notice that the data has been fetched from the request handler.

 > In Chrome [devtools](https://developer.chrome.com/docs/devtools/), the status code for a successful network call that has been handled by an MSW request handler will be `200 OK (from service worker)`.

+### Troubleshoot issues

+If you are experiencing issues with this guide:

+- Open the [DevTools](https://developer.chrome.com/docs/devtools/) console.
+You'll find a log entry for each registration that occurs and error messages if something went wrong.
+- Refer to a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/endpoints).
+- Refer to the [troubleshooting](../troubleshooting.md) page.